nasirlukman/nasirlukman.github.io/_posts/2024-04-29-typograms.md

 ---
 layout: post
-title: a post with typograms
+title: Different Distance Metrics Example in Spectral Unmixing
-date: 2024-04-29 23:36:10
+date: 2024-11-15 23:36:10
-description: this is what included typograms code could look like
-tags: formatting diagrams
-categories: sample-posts
-typograms: true
+description: Comapirson between Euclidean distance, Manhattan distance, and angular distance in spectral unmixing
 ---

 In data space, distance typically measures similarity between data points.
 For instance, if points *a* and *b* are "close" to each other (i.e., have a small distance), they are considered more similar.
 When distance equals zero, data points *a* and *b* are exactly the same.
 This concept is essential in machine learning and data analysis as it quantifies similarity between datasets.